Sylva-Egb/first_flask_project/README.md

 ### Goal of this project: My introduction to the Python framework Flask
 #### Project Structure explanation

-|static
+|static<br>
-    |css : The folder that contains all styling filed
+    |css : The folder that contains all styling filed<br>
-|templates : contains all the views of the application
+|templates : contains all the views of the application<br>
-|app.py : the entry point of the application
+|app.py : the entry point of the application<br>
-|config.py : Contains all the config of the application
+|config.py : Contains all the config of the application<br>
-|forms.py : Contains all the formular classes used in the app
+|forms.py : Contains all the formular classes used in the app<br>
-|models.py : Contains the model of our tables in database
+|models.py : Contains the model of our tables in database<br>
-|init_db.py : To initialize the database
+|init_db.py : To initialize the database<br>
-|routes.py : contains the url of the app and the function that go with each ones
+|routes.py : contains the url of the app and the function that go with each ones<br>

 #### What you have to do to run the flask app